Kolak Biji Salak – Sweet Potato Balls

 This is the fun part.

 Put some or however many of your cooked sweet potato balls in a bowl.
-Spoon over some sugar syrup and drizzle over the coconut milk.
+Spoon over some sugar syrup, then drizzle with coconut milk.
 And enjoy.

 Thank you and all the best.